Seanny123/seanaubin.github.io/content/post/2018-04-02-My-Experience-With-Programming-Languages.md

 ## TLA+

 Some next-level systems design language I don't understand how to use properly.
-Currently waiting for [Hillel Wayne](https://hillelwayne.com/) to finish writing his book about it.
+Tried working through Hillel's book about it, but got lost.
+I would someday like to learn how it's related to Alloy.

+## AutoHotkey

+Language for automating tasks using keyboard shortcuts on Windows.
+No equivalent on Linux, because the Windows Manager ecosystem is too fragmented.

 ## Nock/Hoon